MIT-Informatics/PreservationSimulation/README.md

 - Documents age, and they may be damaged by storage errors in the servers.
 (This simulation does not attempt to look at the error rates of individual disks.)

-- The client may or may not audit the collection copies on the several servers.
+- The client may audit the collection copies on the several servers.
 If the client finds that a document on a server has been damaged, the client will replace that copy on the server with new data from another extant copy, if there is one.

 - At the end of the simulation time, the client looks at all copies of all documents on all servers and determines if any documents have been permanently lost, and how many.